Department of Religion

 Research and Creativity Symposium - Simpson's annual event that showcases research and creativity from across campus.
 Click here to learn more.

 Internships - Nothing can take the place of taking what you've learned in the classroom and applying it in a hands-on experiential learning environment.
 Internships are an important part of your growth and your professors, along with our Career Development Office, will help you find the experience you're looking for.

 Graduate School - Continuing your education after Simpson gives you a variety of career options.
 See where some of our graduates have gone after Simpson by clicking here.

 Religious Life Community (RLC) - Simpson is fortunate to have a very active and engaged group of students, faculty and staff involved in religious life activities on campus.
 Explore some of the ways to get involved in RLC.

 Interfaith Programs - The RLC Interfaith program gives you the chance to learn about various faith communities through educational and experiential opportunities.
 Learn more about Interfaith opportunities at Simpson.

 Discover how majoring in religion can open a host of career doors for you.

 Matthew Simpson Lecture in Religion

 The annual Matthew Simpson Lecture in Religion was established in 1980 by professors from the religion and philosophy departments.
-Named for the founding father of Simpson College, the goal of the lectureship was to bring a nationally known scholar in the area of religion to campus to expose Simpson students to the leading thinkers in religion, biblical studies and social ethics.
+The goal of the lectureship was to bring a nationally known scholar in the area of religion to campus to expose Simpson students to the leading thinkers in religion, biblical studies and social ethics.